Haptic Feedback Evaluation Kit Tutorial: Vibration Alerts on an External Actuator

 This supplies a steady 5 V to the breadboard but is limited to 100 mA when connected to a computer.
 For more current, simply connect the USB cable to a wall charger.
 This is surprisingly useful for quick tests if you don’t have a regulated power supply!
 If you’re interested in building the circuit, the schematic is below.
 The LED is a simple power light to show when the unit is properly connected to the USB supply.

 Pins 2 and 3 are the data lines, which can be left as an open circuit.
-Note that if using stripboard and a USB socket like the image above, double check none of the pins are accidentally connected to each other.
+Note that if using a stripboard and a USB socket like the image above, double-check none of the pins are accidentally connected to each other.
 Micro and Mini USB ports can also be used, although these have 5 pins where pin 1 is still +5 V, pin 5 is GND.

 You could also combine this with the MOSFET circuitry to make a complete development board.
 This enables you to accept a PWM signal from any source and power your motor from a USB cable supplying 5 V with a few inexpensive discrete components: